integreat-io/integreat-transformers/README.md

 are given as an array in the `keys` property, and are matched in the same order as the values in the pipeline value.
 Values in the array without corresponding `keys` will be skipped.

+### `pattern`

+Will return `true` or `false` depending on whether the provided pattern matches the data in the pipeline or at the path `path`.
+If no pattern is provided, the result is always `false`.
+If the value is not a string, the result is always `false`.

+This transformer works the same in both directions.

 ### `range`